lakazatong/SDSetup/README.md

 ## TODO

-- Windows support

-- Add a prompt in case there are multiple files included with the model link (could also just be a VAE, in that case download it without prompting the user).

 - Add a way to rename downloaded models without breaking everything lol (updating the cache basically, could be done with smth like python setup.py -r \<path to model\> new_name (with or without the extension, using the path to be able to use TAB so that it's easier).

-- Add support for all other types (poses, controlnet, ...).
+- Add support for all types.

 - Have a preferred sampling method for each checkpoint (guess it based on the one used in the previews and prompt the user or use a default one if no preview).